opencog/opencog/examples/python/README.md

 implemented.

-Most importantly, the cogserver allows multiple simultaneous threads to be running and performing compute tasks or wating on I/O, all working in parallel.
+Most importantly, the cogserver allows multiple simultaneous threads to be running and performing compute tasks or waitng on I/O, all working in parallel.
 This is fundamentally impossible with python alone, in part due to Python's GIL, but also for other technical reasons.
 Thus, to get all the various cogserver features, you have to use it as a server, not